dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 response behaviors; to define a system of values for phenomena to either seek or avert.

-Because the game is so complex, it becomes difficult
+### Without Serendipity, Analytic Methods That Accelerate Learning Algorithms Are Depressingly Limited

-- David Kirsch & Paul Maglio: [^distinguishing-pragmatic-and-epistemic-intent]
+Because the game is so complex, Most extrapolations of information in sociophysical systems are intractible and incomputable.
+This is why the human brain is an analytic machine: there really are no tractible numerical methods for solving the game of life.

-  - notes:
+Every person has their own experience in the world, resulting in a socially distributed typology of individuals' experiences.

-- some extrapolations of information in sociophysical systems are difficult to compute. every person has their own experience in the world, resulting in a (socially distributed typology of individuals' experiences).
-When this typology is varied, the likelihood that some individual will be likely to extrapolated in an unexpected manner increases dramatically.
+- When this typology is varied, the likelihood that some individual will be likely to extrapolated in an unexpected manner increases dramatically.
 - (these extrapolations are easier to compute when assumptions can be made resulting in convergent information dynamics)